Skip to content

 1. Make small, focused changes to documentation

-2. Test locally before submitting pull requests (mkdocs serve)
+2. Test locally before submitting pull requests (make serve)

-3. Use meaningful commit messages that explain the purpose of changes
+3. Use meaningful commit messages following Conventional Commits

 4. Include examples in your documentation